speedyfriend67/Swifile-FileManager/README.md

 cd Swifile
 open Swifile.xcodeproj

-3. Build and run the project in Xcode.
+3. Build and run the project in Xcode. (i didn't build on Xcode , i used Swifty by sparkclechanJB but you can build your own ipa with the contentview.swift file. i wrote almost every code into it lol)

 ## Usage